x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-124-in-exchange-online.md

 :::image type="content" source="../../media/delivery-management-all-senders.png" alt-text="The screen on which the user chooses the option to allow internal and external members to be set as senders":::

 7. Under **Specified senders**, click on the text box.
-The list of senders to choose are displayed.
+The list of senders are displayed.

 :::image type="content" source="../../media/list-of-senders-on-dm-screen.png" alt-text="The screen on which a sender is chosen to be added to the group":::